FAQ

 Unfortunately, we do not prepare Lady Bird deeds for Corporation’s or LLC’s.

-Yes, a ladybird deed will work for a second home, vacation home, or rental property.
+Yes, a ladybird deed will work for a second home, vacation home, or rental property as long as they are not owned by a corporation or LLC.

 Yes.
 A Lady Bird Deed allows the property owner (the life tenant) to keep full rights to their home while they’re alive—including Florida’s homestead tax exemption and other property tax benefits.